 Whenever you start a new SD card on your camera make sure you take a bombastic and over the top selfie.
 This way you can prove it’s yours if you ever lose it.

 Obviously you can’t stick by a WiFi connection while exploring a city, not all that much happens in a Starbucks.
 Which means you’re going to find it impossible to access live Google Maps for that easy-peasy sat-nav style guidance for bi-pods.
 Thankfully, the latest versions of Google Maps now allows you to save map areas directly to your phone and call them up later to explore.
 Check out how it works.

 37. Protect your cables with some pen springs

 A nice and simple tip, this one.
 If you find your cable connections keep breaking, then simply wrapping them in springs from a biro can help.
 See the picture for how to.

-Unless you’re planning on hiking Everest, trekking out to the Antarctic or, of course, skiing, you can probably get away without that insane puffer jacket and those three thick lamb’s wool jumpers.
+One of the top travel hacks on this list by a long way.
+Unless you’re planning to hike Everest or trek through the Antarctic, you can probably get away without that insane puffer jacket and those three thick lamb’s wool jumpers.
 Instead, try layering up.
 Pick your fabrics wisely too.
 Thing like flannel are light, but great at retaining heat.
 You can also find lighter cardigans that will keep you snuggly, especially when combined with a lighter waterproof jacket.